Open Saturdays, 10:00 a.m. to 4:00 p.m.

 The historic Southwest Museum Mt.
 Washington Campus was founded as the Southwest Museum of the American Indian in 1907 by Charles F. Lummis and the Southwest Society (formed in 1903), the western branch of the Archaeological Institute of America.
 The Southwest Museum building was constructed between 1912 and 1914.
 Lummis worked with architects Sumner P. Hunt and Silas R. Burns to design the main museum building and the Caracol and Torrance towers.
 Lummis wanted the building to reflect Spanish culture and the Alhambra in Spain.
 The tunnel and elevator were added in 1919–1920 to provide easier access to the museum.
 In 1977 the Braun Research Library was constructed to house the ever-growing research collection, which had outgrown its space in the Torrance Tower.

 The Southwest Museum building is on the National Register of Historical Places and the California Register of Historic Places.
-Both the Southwest Museum building and the Braun Library are listed as City of Los Angeles Historical Cultural Monuments.
+The campus is listed as a City of Los Angeles Historical Cultural Monument.